We know our patients have questions about COVID-19 vaccines. Find answers here.

 Should I get the J&J vaccine if I am pregnant?

-You can receive any FDA-authorized COVID-19 vaccine if you are pregnant or were recently pregnant.
+Based on an updated risk-benefit analysis, use of mRNA COVID-19 vaccines is preferred over the Janssen COVID-19 Vaccine for all vaccine-eligible people ages 18 years or older for the primary series and booster dose.
+Visit the CDC’s website for more information.
+However, you can receive any FDA-authorized COVID-19 vaccine if you are pregnant or were recently pregnant.
 The risk of thrombosis is increased during pregnancy and the post-partum period; however, there is no evidence connecting receiving the J&J vaccine and thrombosis with thrombocytopenia syndrome (TTS).

 Should I take aspirin or anticoagulants before the J&J vaccine?